Three species of trees are commonly referred to as redwoods: California’s coast redwood and giant sequoia, and China’s dawn redwood.

 To thrive, protected forests also depend on the health of nearby land, much of which is privately owned, including by commercial timber companies.
 Finally, we do not yet know the impact that the Earth’s changing climate will have on the size, strength and survival of redwood trees and forests.
-The League is leading an effort to study redwoods and climate change.
+Save the Redwoods League is leading an effort to study redwoods and climate change.

 With all these challenges before us, we are at risk of losing these magical places forever.

-Save the Redwoods League has been protecting redwood lands for nearly 100 years.
-We’re the only organization with the type of comprehensive approach needed to ensure that forests that take one thousand years to grow will be here for another thousand years.
+Save the Redwoods League is the only organization with the type of comprehensive approach needed to ensure that forests that take one thousand years to grow will be here for another thousand years.